EnricoPicci/git-metrics/README.md

 -   numberOfCommitsWithNoFutureChildren: number of commits which have no children, at least up until now
 -   numberOfBranchTipsWhichWillHaveChildren: number of commits which represent branch tips at the end of this day, but the eventually will have childred and therefore are not branch tips any more
 -   commitsWithNoFutureChildren: commit hashes which have no children, at least up until now

+## DOCKER

+### build

+To build a docker image run the command `docker build -t git-metrics .`

+### Publish

+To publish the image to docker hub run the command first tag the image with the command

+`docker tag git-metrics 290764/git-metrics:git-metrics`

+and then push it with the command

+`docker push 290764/git-metrics:git-metrics`

+### Run

+To run the local image (assuming the local directory ~/my-repo/ contains the git repo)

+`docker run --rm -v ~/my-repo/:/usr/src/app -v ~/logs/:/outdir git-metrics -f '*.java' '*.ts' -a 2023-01-01 -d /outdir`

+To run the published image (assuming the local directory ~/my-repo/ contains the git repo)

+`docker run --rm -v ~/my-repo/:/usr/src/app -v ~/logs/:/outdir 290764/git-metrics:git-metrics -f '*.java' '*.ts' -a 2023-01-01 -d /outdir`

 # TOOLS TO ANALYZE MULTIPLE REPOS FOR TRACES OF COUPLING